Inverse distance weighting

-Inverse distance weighting (IDW) is a type of deterministic method for multivariate interpolation with a known scattered set of points.
+Inverse distance weighting (IDW) is a type of deterministic method for multivariate interpolation with a known homogeneously scattered set of points.
 The assigned values to unknown points are calculated with a weighted average of the values available at the known points.
 This method can also be used to create spatial weights matrices in spatial autocorrelation analyses (e.g. Moran's I).

 The name given to this type of method was motivated by the weighted average applied, since it resorts to the inverse of the distance to each known point ("amount of proximity") when assigning weights.

 Definition of the problem

 The expected result is a discrete assignment of the unknown function $u$ in a study region:

 where $\mathbf{D}$ is the study region.

 The set of $N$ known data points can be described as a list of tuples:

 The function is to be "smooth" (continuous and once differentiable), to be exact ($u(x_i) = u_i$) and to meet the user's intuitive expectations about the phenomenon under investigation.
 Furthermore, the function should be suitable for a computer application at a reasonable cost (nowadays, a basic implementation will probably make use of parallel resources).